Dominik Duka: Cardinal

-On 18 February 2012, Duka was made cardinal priest of Santi Marcellino e Pietro.
+On 18 February 2012, Duka was made cardinal priest of Santi Marcellino e Pietro by Pope Benedict XVI.
 On 21 April 2012, he was appointed a member of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life and the Pontifical Council for Justice and Peace.

 Duka was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

-Duka contributed to a book Eleven Cardinals Speak on Marriage and the Family which urged fellow church leaders to maintain the church's rules regarding marriage and strengthen Catholic education about marriage and family life.
-The book was released before the world Synod of Bishops on the family in October 2015.
+Duka contributed to a book, Eleven Cardinals Speak on Marriage and the Family, which urged fellow church leaders to maintain the church's rules regarding marriage and strengthen Catholic education about marriage and family life.
+The book was released before the international Synod of Bishops on the Family held in 2014 and 2015.

-In May 2016, Duka claimed that the pope could not fully understand the refugee crisis because he is not from Europe.
-Duka has frequently spoken against Muslim immigration into Europe and has said that Muslims can only be considered a "safe presence" if they make up less than five percent of the population.
+In May 2016, Duka said that the pope could not fully understand the European migrant crisis because he is not from Europe.
+Duka frequently spoke against Muslim immigration into Europe and said that Muslims can only be considered a "safe presence" if they make up less than five percent of the population.

-Duka has had several clashes with Templeton winner Tomáš Halík.
 In August 2015, Duka banned a conference by Jeannine Gramick, an American nun specialising in pastoral care for LGBT people, as well as the screening of a Polish film about a homosexual priest.
 In a statement setting out his objections, Duka said: "Most participants are not believers and have no intention of addressing their relationship with the Church.
 Since I do not think people with this sexual orientation are discriminated against in our country, it is not right for us to advocate things which are in direct conflict with the Catholic Church’s teachings."

-In 2016, Halík criticized Duka for allegedly dissociating himself from the pope and for being too close to the Czech president Miloš Zeman.
-They disagree on Islam and its "violent tendencies".
-Halík also criticized Duka in October 2016, for accepting the highest state award from President Miloš Zeman, telling Právo: "On the 28 October national holiday, when Miloš Zeman was bestowing a medal on Dominik Duka for his support for Miloš Zeman, I remembered the words a former Pope, who commented on the death of Cardinal Richelieu — He said if God exists, the cardinal will probably have a lot to explain to him; if God does not exist, the cardinal did his job perfectly.
-I would be ashamed to accept an award from Miloš Zeman.
-However, Cardinal Duka seems to have got on a train he will never have the courage to leave.
-This makes me sorry."
+Duka had several clashes with the theologian and dissident Tomáš Halík.
+In 2016, Halík criticized Duka for allegedly dissociating himself from the pope and for being too close to Czech president Miloš Zeman.
+They also disagreed on Islam and its "violent tendencies".
+Halík also criticized Duka in October 2016 for accepting the highest state award from President Miloš Zeman.

 In February 2018, a group of Czech Catholic laymen wrote a letter to Pope Francis, expressing concern about Duka's closeness to Czech politicians including Václav Klaus, Miloš Zeman and Tomio Okamura, and urging him not to extend Duka's term as archbishop when he submitted his resignation as required upon turning 75 in April 2018.

-On 13 May 2022, Pope Francis accepted his resignation as archbishop.
+On 13 May 2022, Pope Francis accepted Duka's resignation as archbishop.

+Later life and death

+On 18 September 2025, Duka celebrated a Requiem Mass for murdered American political activist Charlie Kirk at the Church of Our Lady before Týn.
+The Mass was attended by hundreds of worshippers, including politicians, while dozens of demonstrators gathered in front of the church to hold banners describing Kirk as "fascist, racist and sexist".
+Catholic historian Jaroslav Šebek criticized Duka for celebrating a Mass with a "political dimension".

+Duka died on 4 November 2025 at the age of 82, a day after being hospitalised at the Central Military Hospital in Prague where he had undergone surgery several weeks earlier.